 - Content on certain topics covered in this course, such as sexual abuse, childhood trauma, domestic violence and drug and alcohol abuse, may be confronting or cause distress

-You will need to complete the minimum of 120 hours of work placement.
+You will need to complete a minimum of 120 hours of work placement.

 If you live in the local area of Perth, you will be assisted to find placement if you are unable to find one.